resthub/resthub.org/backbone-stack.rst

 Project structure
 =================

-You should read carefully the awesome blog post `Organizing your application using Require.js Modules <http://backbonetutorials.com/organizing-backbone-using-modules/>`_ since it describe the project structure and principles recommanded in RESThub Backbone stack based projects.
+You should read carefully the awesome blog post `Organizing your application using Require.js Modules <http://backbonetutorials.com/organizing-backbone-using-modules/>`_ since it describes the project structure and principles recommanded in RESThub Backbone stack based projects.

 Bootstrapping
 =============